Origin and Fact About Indian Rugs & Carpets

 Do you wish to welcome your guests with warmth, luxury, and elegance?
 Bring home patterned Indian rugs that will steal the show of your home and woo your visitors with its exquisite functionality and design aesthetics.
 Indian rugs and Indian carpets are wonderful assets irrespective of the décor theme you’ve applied to your house.
 Traditional, transitional, mid-century modern, bohemian, or a mixed décor palette—Indian rugs and Indian carpets are a thing of beauty.

-Indian rugs and Indian carpets have their own charm.
-They are not only desired in the homeland but are in high demand worldwide.
-They're noted for their intricate designs, rich colors, and motifs that cover the rug's surface.
+Indian rugs and Indian carpets have their charm.
+They are desired in the homeland and in high demand worldwide.
+They're noted for their intricate designs, rich colours, and motifs that cover the rug's surface.
 They are a beautiful addition to the floor and the overall area.
-Indian carpets are unlike any other carpet and showcase the intricacy and detail that is unique to the eyes and senses.
-One special feature of Indian carpets is the beautiful manner in which their knots are braided.
+Indian carpets are unlike any other carpet and showcase the intricacy and detail unique to the eyes and senses.
+One notable feature of Indian carpets is how their knots are braided.
 Even the density of knots is somewhat higher than other types of carpets.
-The amount of knots per square inch is something that will steal your attention in Indian carpets.
+The amount of knots per square inch will steal your attention in Indian carpets.

 Regarding Indian carpets, the knots might range from 25 to 194 knots or even more at times.
 As a result, each carpet contains millions of knots.
 Previously, individuals would draw inspiration from nature or weave personal stories onto their carpets, knot by knot.

 Today, Indian carpets have occupied a dominant position in India and elsewhere.
-Let us explore 6 common questions and answers asked about Indian carpets.
+Let us explore six common questions and answers asked about Indian carpets.

 1. What is the history of Indian rugs and Indian carpets?

-The art of carpet making was introduced by the great sultan Akbar (1556-1605), who brought in Persian weavers and experienced pattern painters to India.
+The art of carpet making was introduced by the great sultan Akbar (1556-1605), who brought Persian weavers and experienced pattern painters to India.
 The main idea was to produce carpets for his palace.
-During the 16th, 17th, and 18th centuries, numerous magnificent Persian-patterned carpets were produced here, using the best sheep wool and silk.
-Except for a few lesser works in the cities of Srinagar, Amritsar, and Agra, the quality declined during the 19th century and until the middle of the 20th century.
+During the 16th, 17th, and 18th centuries, numerous magnificent Persian-patterned carpets were produced using the best sheep wool and silk.
+Except for a few lesser works in Srinagar, Amritsar, and Agra, the quality declined during the 19th century until the middle of the 20th century.
 Commercial manufacturing reawakened after India's independence in 1947.
-Even though the majority of the weavers relocated to Pakistan, they were able to re-establish themselves because of a focus on youth, men's and women's education.
+Even though most of the weavers relocated to Pakistan, they re-established themselves because of a focus on youth, men's and women's education.

 buy indian handmade rugs and carpets online for home decor